naomi-pham/my-travel-logs/README.md

 ### Pages
 - `Home` contains a list of all posts created by the author.
-- `Gallery` is a collection of all trip images.
+- `Gallery` is a collage of travel images.
-- `Trip` is made up of individual posts tagged under the same trip.
+- `Trip` is made up of posts under the same trip.